Anxiety Therapist

 My clients often describe sessions as the one place they don't have to manage how they come across.

 We work with both the thought patterns driving your anxiety — using Cognitive Behavioral Therapy (CBT) — and the way that anxiety lives in your body, through nervous system regulation and body awareness exercises.
-The goal isn't forced relaxation.
-It's helping your system build new experiences of safety, so that calm becomes something you can actually access.
+The goal isn't forced relaxation, instead we focus on helping your system build new experiences of safety, so that calm becomes something you can actually access.

 You won't spend our sessions explaining context I should already understand.
 I'm not going to suggest you simply set better boundaries with your family, or that you just need to worry less.
 We'll work with what's actually there.